wwarthen/Test/ReadMe2.md

 Connect a serial terminal or computer with terminal emulation software to the primary serial port of your CPU board.
 You may need to refer to your hardware provider's documentation for details.
 A null-modem connection may be required.
 Set the baud rate as indicated in the table above.
 Set the line characteristics to 8 data bits, 1 stop bit, no parity, and no flow control.
 If possible, select VT-100 terminal emulation.

 Upon power-up, your terminal should display a sign-on banner within 2 seconds followed by hardware inventory and discovery information.
-When hardware initialization is completed, a boot loader prompt allows you to choose a ROM-based operating system, system monitor, or boot from a disk device.
+When hardware initialization is completed, a boot loader prompt allows you to choose a ROM-based operating system, system monitor, application, or boot from a disk device.

 Initially, you should try the ROM boot options.
 By selecting either CP/M 2.2 or Z-System, the operating system will be loaded from ROM and you will see the a `B>` disk prompt.
 In this scenario, A: will be an empty RAM disk and B: will refer to your ROM disk containing some typical applications.
 This provides a simple environment for learning to use your system.
 Be aware that files saved to the RAM disk (A:) will disappear at the next power on (RAM is generally not persistent).
 Also note that attempts to save files to the ROM disk (B:) will fail because ROM is not writable.